juergenpabel/circuitpython-peckus/README.md

 # Installation and deployment
 Files from this repository can be copied manually onto a CIRCUITPY drive (an already active circuitpython device), just copy the CIRCUITPY directory in this repository (copy with resolving symlinks though) and unmount the device, than un- and re-plug it.
 As an alternative, there is an installations script (`tools/install.sh`) - it will also copy those files but will also first create a new FAT12 filesystem on the device for a clean and known device baseline.

-Now the deployment begins: PECKUS loads the workflow configuration (as per `PECKUS_CONFIG_FILENAME` in `settings.toml`), does parameter evaluation (see `parameter` section in the workflow file) and copies it to the NVM.
+Now the deployment begins: PECKUS loads the workflow configuration (as per `PECKUS_APP_CONFIG_FILENAME` in `settings.toml`), does parameter evaluation (see `parameter` section in the workflow file) and copies it to the NVM.
 If this is successful, it restarts and starts the provisioning steps (BLE pairing and putting the payload file on the device).
 Once that's completed, it restarts and enters the usage phase/workflows.

 **Important**: The default configuration (`settings.toml`) has DEBUG settings activated, the most relevant implications:
 - `PECKUS_DEBUG_BOOTPY_FACTORYRESET_ON_POWERON` is set to `TRUE`, therefore any unplugging of the device will reset the PECKUS configuration upon next power-on of the device (it will essentially erase all NVM data and thus be in the uninitialized state again); this is on purpose for evluation/testing purposes - for "production" usage, you'd would most likely change some parameters or even workflow logic anyhow.